hivemq/hivemq-policy-cookbooks/transformation/fahrenheit-to-celsius/README.md

 ```
 which contains two required fields `fahrenheit` and `timestamp` to be of type `number`.

-After transformation the field `fahrenheit` isn't available anymore rather than the new field `celisus`.
+After transformation, the field `fahrenheit` isn't available anymore.
+Rather, there is a new field `celsius`.
 The schema for transformed MQTT messages is define as follows:

 `schema-for-fan.json`:
 ```json